Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Serum transaminase elevations

 Use of EFV may lead to false-positive results with some cannabinoid and benzodiazepine screening assays

 ||CYP3A4, 2C9, and 2C19 substrate

 |41 hours||Rash, including Stevens-Johnson syndromed

 HSRs, characterized by rash, constitutional findings, and sometimes organ dysfunction (including hepatic failure), have been reported.

 Repeat lead-in period if therapy is discontinued for >7 days.

-In patients who develop mild-to-moderate rash without constitutional symptoms, continue lead-in period until rash resolves, but do not administer for longer than 28 days total.
+In patients who develop mild-to-moderate rash without constitutional symptoms, continue lead-in dose until rash resolves, but do not extend lead-in period beyond 28 days total.